12 Weeks to Publication

 Submit an Expression of Interest

-To join the 12 Weeks to Publication program, please locate the EOI form (under the researchers heading) available to all Graduate Candidates and Researchers.
-EOI forms need to be submitted before Friday 8 April 2022.
+To join the 12 Weeks to Publication program please submit an EOI before Friday 25 February 2023.
 The form includes a brief biography (50 words or less) and an outline of your proposed manuscript (100 words or less).

 About your Host

 Deborah Sims, RN, RM, Ma (Mid), Ph.D.
 (Nursing)